cabloy/zova/zova-docs/cabloy/resources/articles/ioc-cross-module.md

 ## Preface

-In the previous article, we created a business module `a-demo`, and used the dependency lookup mechanism to demonstrate how to elegantly define and use resources, including: Local services, Config, I18n and Error exceptions
+In the previous article, we created a business module `demo-basic`, and used the dependency lookup mechanism to demonstrate how to elegantly define and use resources, including: Local services, Config, I18n and Error exceptions

 In actual projects, we often encounter cross-module resource access scenarios.
 So, can dependency lookup mechanism of Cabloy5 still achieve cross-module access elegantly?
 Let's take a look